-(Download a PDF version of this document.)
+(Download a PDF version)

 - Test results can be unreliable and can result in false positives.
 Cats testing positive should be re-tested at least 28 days after the cat’s last possible exposure to the virus.

 - Spaying or neutering cats inhibits the spread of the viruses.
 Since spaying and neutering reduces or eliminates the primary modes of transmission, such as fighting and breeding, infected cats pose less risk to other cats.\

 - Infected cats are often asymptomatic and can remain healthy with no sign of illness for many years or for their entire life; considering all factors, more cats likely die from having positive test results than die from FIV-related disease.

 Alley Cat Allies does not support the euthanasia of healthy cats who test positive for FeLV and FIV.
 The American Association of Feline Practitioners agrees, recommending against routine euthanasia of healthy FeLV- and FIV-positive cats.
 Euthanasia should only be used to relieve suffering from a terminal or incurable condition.
 Cats showing signs of illness or injury should be trapped and taken to a veterinarian for medical treatment.
 Learn more about the difference between euthanasia and killing at www.alleycat.org/Euthanasia.

-*”Prevalence of feline leukemia virus infection and serum antibodies against feline immunodeficiency virus in unowned free-roaming cat”, JAVMA, Vol 220, No.5, March 1, 2002
+*Prevalence of feline leukemia virus infection and serium antibodies against feline immunodeficiency virus in unowned freeroaming cats”, JAVMA, Vol 220, No.5, March 1, 2002.